Effective July 1, 2022, sales of automobiles, motorcycles, trucks, truck trailers, travel trailers, campers, housecars, or semitrailers that will be:

-The chart below provides an all-inclusive list, as of December 2017, of states that do not allow Alabama residents to purchase a vehicle without the payment of tax to that state for first titling and registration in Alabama.
+The chart below, updated annually, provides an all-inclusive list of states that do not allow Alabama residents to purchase a vehicle without the payment of tax to that state for first titling and registration in Alabama.
 Persons purchasing vehicles to be registered in these states are only allowed a partial exemption of sales tax on the purchase of automotive vehiclesthat will be removed from Alabama within 72 hours from the date and time of purchase.
-The partial tax due will be the state sales tax of two percent (2%), not to exceed the amount of tax that would have otherwise been due on the vehicle in the state in which the nonresident will title or register the vehicle for first use.
+The partial tax due will be the state sales tax of 2%, not to exceed the amount of tax that would have otherwise been due on the vehicle in the state in which the nonresident will title or register the vehicle for first use.
 Local sales and use taxes will not apply to these purchases.

 |State||Abbreviation||Sales Tax Rate|

 |South Carolina||SC||2% (with tax due capped at $500 effective 7/1/17)|